RainingSea/cese/project/website/TaskManager/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'Task_Manager' will be developed using Python for the back-end and HTML for the front-end.
-The application will handle user sessions through simple session management using in-memory storage during runtime.
-User data and tasks will be managed through local text files, ensuring a lightweight and efficient solution.
-The application will provide endpoints for user registration, login, task creation, and task removal, with appropriate HTML templates for each interface.",
+"Implementation approach": "The 'Task_Manager' web application will be developed using Python for the backend logic and HTML for the frontend interface.
+The application will handle user registration and login, manage tasks, and store data in local text files.
+The main functionalities will be implemented in a single Python file, with HTML templates for the user interface.
+User authentication will be handled using simple file-based checks, while task management will involve reading from and writing to text files for data persistence.",

-"UI design": "The UI will consist of the following key components: a login form with fields for username and password, a registration form with fields for username, password, and email, a task list displayed on the home page with options to add and remove tasks, and navigation buttons for transitioning between the login and home pages.
-The layout will be organized to ensure ease of use, with forms centrally aligned and buttons clearly labeled.",
+"UI design": "The user interface will consist of the following components: a login page with fields for username and password, a registration page with fields for username, password, and email, a home page displaying the list of tasks with options to add and remove tasks, and navigation buttons for transitioning between pages.
+The login and registration forms will be simple HTML forms, while the task list will be displayed in a structured format with buttons for adding and removing tasks.",

 "Data Storage": "Data will be stored in local text files.
-User account information will be saved in 'users.txt' and task data will be stored in 'tasks.txt'.
-Each line in 'users.txt' will contain a username, password, and email, while each line in 'tasks.txt' will contain a task description and due date.
-Data will be read from and written to these files using simple file operations in Python, allowing for straightforward data management.",
+User account information will be stored in 'users.txt', and tasks will be stored in separate files named after the username (e.g., 'username_tasks.txt').
+Each line in the task file will represent a task in the format 'task_description|due_date'.
+This structure allows for easy retrieval and management of user tasks without the need for a SQL database.",

-"File list": ["main.py", "templates/login.html", "templates/home.html", "users.txt", "tasks.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/home.html", "users.txt"],

 "Data structures and interfaces": " classDiagram